-- Thousands of collections items on display ranging from art to everyday personal objects telling the story of Britain and its relationship with the world through the sea and seafaring. - The Great map A giant floor map highlighting the five oceans and seven continents of the world which contrasts with the museums incredible collection of maps and charts on display around the galleries. - Exploration galleries Polar Worlds, Pacific encounters, Tudor and Stuart seafarers and Sea Things - A must-see if your theme or topic relates to exploration or migration and home to many of our star objects
+- Thousands of collections items on display ranging from art to everyday personal objects telling the story of Britain and its relationship with the world through the sea and seafaring. - The Great map A giant floor map highlighting the five oceans and seven continents of the world which contrasts with the museums incredible collection of maps and charts on display around the galleries.
+(Closed in spring and summer terms) - Exploration galleries Polar Worlds, Pacific encounters, Tudor and Stuart seafarers and Sea Things - A must-see if your theme or topic relates to exploration or migration and home to many of our star objects.